Understanding Delayed Emotional Response: Causes, Symptoms and Treatments

 Individual Differences: Variations in personality, emotional regulation, and past experiences contribute to the timing of emotional reactions.

-Neurobiological Factors: The intricate workings of the brain, including neural pathways and neurotransmitter activity, play a role in delayed emotional responses.
+Neurobiological Factors: The brain’s intricate workings, including neural pathways and neurotransmitter activity, play a role in delayed emotional responses.

 Environmental Influences: The context of a situation, societal expectations, and cultural norms can impact the timing of emotional reactions.